NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

     ortho2pinhole raw_image.tif ortho_image.tif \
       icebridge_model.tsai output_pinhole.tsai

-This needs additional options, as discussed in the tool's manual.
+This needs the camera height above the datum.
+If not specified, it will be read from the orthoimage metadata, if set there.
+See this tool's manual for more information.

 .. figure:: images/examples/pinhole/icebridge_camera_results.png
    :name: pinhole-icebridge-camera-results